ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     As an example, the following .xml file defines the schema for a patient records database, with five fields specified as searchable: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.

-    (You can copy our example and modify it for your use.)
+    (You can copy, modify, and use our example.)

     ```<?xml version="1.0" encoding="utf-8"?>
     <EdmSchema xmlns="http://schemas.microsoft.com/office/2018/edm">